Letitia James: NY Attorney General's history of clashing with Trump

 At a four-hour legal deposition in August, Mr Trump declined to answer hundreds of her questions, pleading his Fifth Amendment right against self-incrimination.

-Earlier in the case, she had a judge fine Mr Trump $10,000 (£8,900) for each day that he refused to turn over documents related to the civil investigation.
+Earlier in the case, Ms James had a judge fine Mr Trump $10,000 (£8,900) for each day that he refused to turn over documents related to the civil investigation.
 She now seeks to ban Mr Trump and his family from working in the real estate sector or receiving loans in New York.

-Mr Trump has argued that her previous comments, including when she referred to Mr Trump an "illegitimate president" during her run for attorney general, prove that she is on a political vendetta against him.
+Mr Trump has argued that her previous comments, including when she referred to him as an "illegitimate president" during her run for attorney general, prove that has a political vendetta against him.

 Comments she made at a debate in 2018 pledging to "focus on Donald Trump" and "follow his money" have also led Mr Trump's lawyers to claim political bias.